Harshgup16/mothers_day/README.md

 - **About Page**: Information about the project's purpose
 - **3D Experience**: Interactive visualization of motherhood memories
 - **Category Pages**: Filtered views of articles by topic

-## Acknowledgments

-- All articles are fictional and created for demonstration purposes
-- Images sourced ethically for the theme of motherhood and family
-- Special thanks to all mothers who inspire us every day